Michigan Retail Fraud Attorney | Novi Retail Fraud Charge Lawyer

 Misdemeanor; up to 1 year in jail and/or $2,000 fine (or 3x merchandise’s value)

 3rd degree retail fraud is a misdemeanor punishable by up to 93 days in jail and/or $500 fine (or 3 times the value of the difference in price, property stolen, or money/ property obtained, whichever is greater).
 3rd degree is charged where the value of the stolen property offered for sale is less than $200 and the person has no prior retail fraud convictions.

 Michigan Retail Fraud Civil Demand Notice

 In addition to criminal charges, a retailer (or their lawyer) may provide you with a civil demand notice.
 Michigan law provides that a merchant can recover the full retail price of unrecovered property or recovered property that is not in salable condition, and civil damages of 10 times the retail price of the property up to $200.00.
 Again, this is a civil action in addition to the criminal prosecution.

-If you are looking for an experienced Michigan retail fraud defense attorney, your first call should be to Jeffrey Buehner.
+If you are looking for an experienced Michigan retail fraud defense lawyer, your first call should be to Jeffrey Buehner.
 Call (248) 865-9640 or fill out our Free Consultation form.